japotrad/bibk/README.md

 - _footnote_ for notes

 ## Comparison with DocBook 5.2 format
-Bibk format restrict DocBook format in many ways.
-The only extension it adds is related to Japanese furigana.
-The main semantic tweak is related to _foreignphrase_ element with _role="source"_ attribute.
+Bibk format restricts DocBook format in many many ways.
+The only formal extension it adds is Japanese furigana (_ruby_ & _rt_ tags).
+The main semantic tweak is related to _foreignphrase_ element with _role="source"_ attribute, which exposes the original text in the source language.
 A valid Bibk document with no furigana should be valid regarding the DocBook relaxng.
 (Only limited tested have been performed.)